Epididymitis And Orchitis

 Symptoms may be so severe that the doctor must test to see if you have testicular torsion.
 This is a sudden, painful twisting of the testicle that cuts off the testicle's blood supply.

-You may need an ultrasound.
+You may need an ultrasound if there is a concern for testicular torsion.
 This is a painless test that uses sound waves.
 In this case, it measures blood flow in the testicles.

 Radionuclide scanning is another test you may need.
 In this test, a small amount of a radioactive isotope is injected into your blood.
 If the isotope collects near the testicle, it may indicate testicular torsion.